-King Atlas, Jr. was born between 1840 and 1847 in Arkansas or Louisiana and died June 10, 1919 on Hood Lane Road in Lake Providence, East Carroll Parish, LA of old age.
+King Atlas, Jr. was born between 1840 and 1847 in Arkansas and died June 10, 1919 on Hood Lane Road in Lake Providence, East Carroll Parish, LA of old age.
 He was a farmer, but also a blacksmith or carpenter by trade.
 Some of the tools he used are still on site on Hood Lane Road.
 He was a registered voter, was voted to the Carroll Parish Police Jury and served as a secretary on the Colored Democratic Party for the parish during Reconstruction.
 He was able to read and write.
 Here is a glimpse into his life, as he was profiled, in the local newspaper:

 East Carroll Banner Democrat - October 22, 1892, Page 5 - “There is another of our colored friends named King Atlas, and industrious, clever, responsible citizen, who tells us he has an excellent crop this year, he is not only King by name but he is a King among cotton growers.
 We know nothing about his peculiar methods of cultivating the tender plant, but he rarely fails to realize a fall and satisfactory harvest, not only of cotton and corn, but many other things produced from the soil, such as potatoes, peas, melons, cantaloupes, and turnips.
 Atlas is one of quite a large working family of negroes born and raised in old Carroll, who enjoy the full confidence of the white people who know them, and it affords us much pleasure to make mention of such thrifty well behaved citizens; and what is better we can safely say, that we have lots of the same kind in this our parish of East Carroll.”

 King Atlas, Jr. held land as early as December 1891, but was not the first landowner in the family.
 He was sold 80 acres of land by US Senator Joseph E. Ransdell as evidenced by the following deed record: